PorcupineStudio/web/sites/blog/content/posts/getting-better-at-stuff.md

 find opportunities in the narrative to push your character, to find appropriate risks and take them!

-It *discourages mini-maxing* by making a breadth of abilities more feasible to get than a single track.
+It *discourages minmaxing* by making a breadth of abilities more feasible to get than a single track.
 It increases the opportunity cost of specialization